It’s Your Big Day!

 The bonus with me as your ceremony officiant is that you are also free to include any ceremony ideas of your choice.
 Your marriage ceremony can therefore include handfasting, lighting candles, pouring sand, ring warming, ring exchange and any other traditional wedding ceremony ideas which are prohibited in a humanist ceremony.
 Traditional ceremony ideas are prohibited in true humanist ceremonies due to having their origins in the spiritual or superstitious belief of casting good luck for the marriage and the couples future together.

 I really can give you the most flexibility with your non-religious humanist style ceremony design options, so many more design options than a humanist ceremony, your choice is almost limitless.

 Yes of course, your ceremony will be designed and created suit your very own requirements every step of the way.
 Your ceremony can be as Spiritual as you would like it to be, I provide you with ideas and suggestions, but you are the design director all the way.

 With me as your ceremony officiant I can give you the most flexibility with your design options for your spiritual ceremony.

-Q: Can we have a civil ceremony?
+Can we have a civil ceremony?

 In my homeland Australia, a civil marriage ceremony is a ceremony created & conducted according to the wishes and beliefs of the couple, instead of the rules of a Religion.
-Yes, according to the Australian meaning I can conduct a civil ceremony but only in Australia.

 Here in Ireland a civil marriage ceremony has a completely different legal meaning.
 A civil marriage ceremony in Ireland is a non-religious registry office marriage and can only be conducted by a HSE Civil Registrar or other HSE Civil Registration Office staff.